Stephen M. Young: Career

-United States Senator
+U.S. Senate (1959–1971)

-In 1958, Young ran for the U.S. Senate against the Republican incumbent Senator John W. Bricker (who had been Thomas E. Dewey's running mate in the 1944 U.S. presidential election).
-Bricker seemed invincible, but Young capitalized on widespread public opposition to the proposed "right to work" amendment to Ohio's constitution, which Bricker had endorsed.
+Young ran for the United States Senate in 1958 against the Republican incumbent, Senator John W. Bricker, who had been Thomas E. Dewey's running mate in the 1944 presidential election.
+Bricker seemed invincible, but Young capitalized on widespread public opposition to the proposed right-to-work law amendment to Ohio's constitution, which Bricker had endorsed.
 Few thought that Young, who was 69 at the time, could win; even members of his own party had doubts, particularly Ohio's other senator, Democrat Frank J. Lausche.
 In an upset, Young defeated Bricker.
 Young knew that Lausche had not supported him and, when he took the oath of office, refused to allow Lausche to stand with him.
 This broke with the Senate custom of a senior senator escorting the junior senator of his state to take the oath.

-In the Senate, Young was well known for his biting responses to abusive, offensive, or ignorant letters from constituents.
+In the U.S. Senate, Young was well known for his biting responses to abusive, offensive, or ignorant letters from constituents.
 On one occasion, he wrote, "Dear Sir: It appears to me that you have been grossly misinformed, or are exceedingly stupid.
 Which is it?"
 On another, he received a hostile letter that ended with the constituent's phone number and the message, "I would welcome the opportunity to have intercourse with you."
 Young wrote back, "you sir, can have intercourse with yourself."

 Young was very narrowly re-elected in 1964, defeating the Republican nominee, then-Representative Robert Taft Jr., who was the son of conservative icon Senator Robert A. Taft from Ohio and the grandson of William Howard Taft.
-He decided not to run for re-election to the Senate in 1970.
-In the 1970 U.S. Senate primary, Howard Metzenbaum was selected to replace Young, but Metzenbaum lost the general election to Taft, who was again the Republican nominee.
-In 1976, Metzenbaum won Young's Senate seat back from Taft and held it for the Democratic Party until his retirement in 1995.
+The result was considered an upset by The New York Times, as Taft's family name was "considered magic" in the state and Young's advanced age and polarizing attitude towards constituents were thought to be liabilities.

 Young stood as a favorite son in the 1968 Ohio presidential primary.
 He did not enter any other primaries or stand as a candidate in his own right; he ultimately endorsed Hubert Humphrey.
+He decided not to run for re-election to the Senate in 1970 and was succeeded by Taft, who was again the Republican nominee.

-Home and death
+Personal life and death

 Young lived in Washington, D.C., until his death on December 1, 1984.
-He was buried in Norwalk Cemetery, Norwalk, Ohio.
+He is buried in Norwalk Cemetery, Norwalk, Ohio.